-For any business, having quality content and a regular influx of visitors is imperative – and in most cases, the majority will settle for that.
+Having quality content and a regular influx of website visitors is imperative for every business – and in most cases, the majority will settle for that.

-But it’s only through positioning the said content, dividing it into compelling stages of user journey and defining goals for the audience that lets you guide visitors towards the desired goal and measure ROI.
+But it’s only through positioning the content, dividing it into compelling stages of the user journey and defining audience goals that allow you to guide visitors toward the desired goal and measure the return of investment (ROI).

-This content strategy has worked for multiple companies and businesses: 90% of organizations use content in their strategies to convert users into loyal customers.
+This content marketing strategy has worked for many companies and businesses: 90% of organizations use content in their strategies to convert users into loyal customers.

-Let’s dive right into conversion funnels and learn how they do it!
+Let’s dive right into conversion funnels and learn how your business can benefit from them, too.

-A conversion funnel is a content marketing step-by-step guidance of site visitors from the landing page to the page where conversion (a purchase, subscription etc.) is completed.
+A conversion funnel guides site visitors step-by-step through content marketing – from the landing page to the page where the conversion (a purchase, subscription etc.) is completed.

-Its purpose is to engage a visitor with compelling, relevant and valuable content, presented in several stages that all have specific purposes and are well-related and connected.
+Its purpose of this funnel is to engage visitors with compelling, relevant and valuable content, presented in several stages that all have specific purposes yet are interconnected.

-The reason why it’s called a funnel is that it resembles its shape – the pool of potential customers is largest at the top (the beginning of their journey at the landing page, usually home page).
-The amount of potential customers shrinks as they progress to the next stages.
+It’s called a funnel because it resembles its shape – the pool of potential customers is largest at the top (the beginning of the journey at the landing page, which is usually home page) while the amount of potential customers shrinks as they progress to the next stages.

-Because the number of people who become aware of your brand is naturally the maximum amount of people – much fewer people will remain interested in your offerings and consider converting.
+Because the number of people who become aware of your brand is naturally the maximum amount of people.
+Fewer people will remain interested in your offerings and consider converting.
 Even a good deal of those who end up at the final stage – the checkout or subscribe page – will decide not to convert.

-It is therefore essential to understand what is expected of your business to present at every stage of user’s journey towards the desired conversion.
+It is essential to understand what your business should present at every stage of the user journey toward the desired conversion.

 Stage 1: Top Of The Conversion Funnel – Discovery